rails/rails/guides/source/active_record_callbacks.md

 After reading this guide, you will know:

 * When certain events occur during the life of an Active Record object.
-* How to create callback methods that respond to events in the object life cycle.
+* How to register, run, and skip callbacks that respond to these events.
+* How to create relational, association, conditional, and transactional callbacks.
-* How to create special classes that encapsulate common behavior for your callbacks.
+* How to create special classes that encapsulate common behavior for your callbacks to be reused.

 --------------------------------------------------------------------------------